CptAlessio/sentinelscan/README.md

 <h1>sentinelscan</h1>
-sentinelscan is a Python script that analyses C#.net files for security weaknesses based on the content of the file chsharp.xml.
-The script can be used to scan a local repository or a remote GitHub repository.
+sentinelscan is a Python script that scans C#.net files for security weaknesses in GitHub repositories.

 <h2>Features</h2>